 Meanwhile make homemade whipped cream!
-I’ve included the recipe and instructions in the recipe printable, but you can click here for visual step-by-step. instructions.
+I’ve included the recipe and instructions in the recipe printable, but you can click here for the step-by-step post.

 Use a serrated knife to carefully cut the shortcake biscuits in half horizontally.
 Top with spoonfuls of the strawberries, allowing them to spill onto the plate.